 The third level, which is even deeper and is much more difficult, is finding gratitude for when things don’t go our way.

-is pain and suffering.
+When we are grateful when something happens that disappoints us, difficulties and challenges arise, or even when there is pain and suffering.
 Now this level of gratitude is when the journey gets tough, and at the same time incredibly beautiful, if we can open that far.
 It touches our human potential and a spiritual depth of surrender that lifts us straight into the arms of the Divine.

 Can I be grateful to have my buttons pushed when something a close friend, family member or spouse does trigger me?
 Can I see that this button is pointing me towards a place within that got wounded a long time ago and needs healing?
 Can I thank this person for being “kind enough” to point me towards that wounded place inside so I can find liberation from the imprisonment of my own triggers, defenses and unskillful habits?